Prof. Reed's Class

 DIGITAL CONTENT STRATEGY AND PRODUCTION

-New client: NWA Habitat for Humanity
+New clients: NWA Habitat for Humanity and Voice of Diversity

 Spring 2018 client: UA Office for Diversity and Inclusion